magentabusiness/magentabusiness.github.io/docs/iot-gateway/config/modbus.md

 This configuration section is optional.

-ThingsBoard allows to provision device attributes and fetch some of them from the device application.
+IoT Hub allows to provision device attributes and fetch some of them from the device application.
 You can treat this as a remote configuration for devices.
 Your devices are able to request shared attributes from ThingsBoard.
 See [user guide](https://thingsboard.io/docs/user-guide/attributes/) for more details.

 The "**attributeUpdates**" configuration allows configuring the format of the corresponding attribute request and response messages.